-The question, "Why does evil exist?" is one of the first things that anyone will consider when they begin a contemplation of God and especially whether He exists.
-More specifically and directly, the question becomes, "Why do bad things happen to good people?"
-This isn't a new issue.
-However, it's one of the most persistent ones, and it's especially relevant today when many people are questioning the existence of God.
+"Why does evil exist?" is the first question anyone will ask about God and whether He exists.
+More specifically: "Why do bad things happen to good people?"
+This isn't a new issue, but it's one of the most persistent ones.

 I. Some Answers to the Problem of Evil Considered

 So, why do bad things happen to good people?
-This is of course a much more pressing issue than its inverse, namely, "Why do good things happen to bad people?"
+A much more pressing issue than its inverse, "Why do good things happen to bad people?"
 Yet it is exactly this fact of unequal attention to these logically equal injustices that provides the answer as we shall see.

 But first, I'd like to point out arguments and defenses I will not be making and why.
 These include: